lordmulder/MParallel/README.md

 ## `--silent`

 Disable all textual messages, also known as "silent mode".
 Note that *fatal* error messages may still appear under some circumstances.
 Also note that this option is mutually exclusive with the `--trace` option.

+## `--no-colors`

+Disables colored textual output to the console.
+By default, when MParallel is writing textual messages to the console window, it will apply the appropriate colors to them.
+Colors are always disabled when redirecting STDERR to a file.

 ## `--trace`